-As the site owner/community manager, I even had someone threaten to come to my house in person so he could discuss the fact that I edited one of his posts for racist comments.
-The post was accompanied by a photo of him holding his shotgun.
+As the site owner/community manager, I even had someone threaten to come to my house in person so he could discuss the fact that I edited one of his posts that contained a racist comments.

 So, having been down this road once or twice before, I thought it might be a good idea to share some experiences that might help others when engaging in spirited debates online.
 I love the fact that the Web is a platform for sharing thoughts, ideas, experiences, and positions…but let’s try to keep it civil, folks.

 1) Learn Thumper’s Rule

 In case you have never seen the movie “Bambi”, you need to learn this one little piece of sage advice from the bunny rabbit named Thumper.